SamyOteroGlez/larawesomecrud/README.md

 ###Install

+#Step 1

         composer require samyoteroglez/larawesomecrud

+#Step 2

-Next, add your new provider to the providers array of config/app.php:
+Add your new provider to the providers array of config/app.php:

         CrudGenerator\CrudGeneratorServiceProvider::class,

+#Step 3

+Enjoy it!

 ###Usage